-The Future Development Map identifies two gateways, North Peachtree and Ashford Dunwoody, as character areas although additional sites were considered in the Character Area Map of the Community Assessment.
+The Future Development Map identifies two gateways, North Peachtree and Ashford Dunwoody, although additional sites were considered in the Character Area Map of the Community Assessment.
 Gateways are a place-making device that can transform specific and strategic locations within transportation corridors into inviting and memorable public spaces.
 Gateways are high profile, heavily trafficked locations, which garner a significant level of public exposure and attention.
 Well designed gateways act as symbolic representations of community excellence.
 As such, gateways should go beyond simple signage and indicators, and instead bring in design elements that differentiate the physical space from that which lies outside of the boundary.

 The City of Dunwoody's gateway program will include:

-- Identifying all entrances to the City and evaluate appropriateness for establishing a gateway at the site - Crafting an appropriate vision for use and design through a public involvement process, such as a charette or voting campaign, then generating definitive construction documents - Ensuring harmony with the City's wayfinding program by incorporating design elements and consistency between gateways through complimentary building materials - Locating funding sources and identifying costs associated with construction and materials. - Incorporating a public art campaign will ensure that each gateway, while thematically consistent, has elements of diversity and uniqueness.
+- Crafting an appropriate vision for use and design through a public involvement process, such as a charette or voting campaign, then generating definitive construction documents - Ensuring harmony with the City's wayfinding program by incorporating design elements and consistency between gateways through complimentary building materials - Locating funding sources and identifying costs associated with construction and materials. - Incorporating a public art campaign will ensure that each gateway, while thematically consistent, has elements of diversity and uniqueness.